Training and Travel Funds

-The AIST Foundation's Steel to Students Training Program provides up to US$1,000 (conference tuition and up to US$600 in travel assistance) for post-secondary vocational/technical school students, undergraduate and graduate-level students to attend AIST’s Specialty Training Conferences and AIST Member Chapter Annual Meetings that include a technical program.
-Specialty Training Conferences are an integral component in facilitating the exchange of ideas and strengthening AIST's global network.
-AIST’s Technology Committees offer steel industry professionals the opportunity to participate in the organization through the Specialty Training Conferences.
+The AIST Foundation will also underwrite Technology Training Conference (in-person or virtual) registration for professors who bring 10 or more students from their university.
+Technology Training Conferences are an integral component in facilitating the exchange of ideas and strengthening AIST's global network.
+AIST’s Technology Committees offer steel industry professionals the opportunity to participate in the organization through the Technology Training Conferences.

 Member Chapter Connection

 The program sponsors up to 10 students and faculty (per school) from colleges, universities, and post-secondary technical/trade schools to attend their local AIST Member Chapter meetings.

 A key to promoting student interest in the industry is to experience a plant tour first-hand.
 AIST can assist university professors and/or students in connecting with staff at a regional steel plant (where available) to schedule a tour.
 For assistance contact Courtney Young.

 The AIST Foundation will reimburse up to US$1,500 for travel expenses (transportation and food services) associated with plant tours.

 Students at universities and post-secondary trade/technical schools that offer coursework relevant to the steel industry are eligible for funding from the AIST Foundation to cover the cost of snacks and refreshments at a meeting.
 The funding is available for student meetings during which the Steel to Students Program, AIST scholarships and the T.C.
 Graham Prize will be promoted.
 Up to US$150 in funding is available each semester (per school).